 The world of drifting is a heart-pounding, adrenaline pumping, thrill a minute whirlwind which started in Japan in the 1970s.
-In drifting it’s not just about winning the race, it’s doing it in style with supernatural cornering and raw power: some of these cars have over 1000 horsepower.
-Admittedly Turbo Drift doesn’t have that much horsepower, but it does have a surprising amount of depth for only 18 cards.
+In drifting it’s not just about winning the race, it’s doing it in style with supernatural cornering and raw power; some of these cars have over 1000 horsepower.
+Admittedly Turbo Drift doesn’t have that much muscle, but it does have a surprising amount of depth for only 18 cards.

 How to Set Up Turbo Drift

 - 4 race cars

 - 5 barrier cards (with orange boost icons)

 - 6 double sided movement cards

 - 1 checkered flag